 - For example your notes will look like this:

 By the end of this course you will have a notebook with a complete biography of Jesus' life, ministry, miracles, and passion all listed in chronological order.

 When Jesus was born the world kept time according to the Roman calendar.
 The Roman calendar was based on the year that the city of Rome was founded.
 With this calculation, Jesus was born in the year 735 because the city of Rome was said to have been founded 735 years previous to the year of His birth, so if we kept with this calendar we'd be in the year 2746 Roman time as of the year 2014.

 Some people of that era kept time according to the years a certain king or emperor was in power – IE Luke 3:1, John's ministry is said to begin in the 15th year of the reign of Tiberius Caesar.

 In the Middle Ages the Christian calendar was introduced using the birth of Jesus as the zero point.
-When calculations were made and calendars produced and distributed it was noted that an error was made and that the date of Jesus' birth was actually 4 years before the zero date they had previously calculated.
+When calculations were made and calendars produced and distributed it was noted that an error was made and that the date of Jesus' birth was approximately 4 years before the zero date they had previously calculated.
 Since all had been done, they left it alone.
 This is how it came to be that when pinpointing the calendar date of Jesus' birth, scholars tell us that He was born in 4 BC!